 GNSS satellites offer a new opportunity to study the preseismic stage of earthquakes by sensing changes in the TEC in the ionosphere that may indicate that an earthquake is imminent in the region below.
 Some theories suggest that microcracking in the lithosphere during preseismic processes generates stress-activated electrical currents resulting from defects in igneous rocks.
 The ionosphere is coupled to these electrical currents through the global electric circuit.
 Rapid changes in TEC have been recorded hours to days prior to an earthquake.
-More than 6.000 GNSS receivers worldwide persistently gather global ionospheric TEC data, which is processed at centers such as the MIT Haystack Observatory, whose TEC database is widely used by the earth sciences community.
+More than 6,000 GNSS receivers worldwide persistently gather global ionospheric TEC data, which is processed at centers such as the MIT Haystack Observatory, whose TEC database is widely used by the earth sciences community.

 Lincoln Laboratory has developed prototype machine learning algorithms to predict impending earthquakes from global ionosphere data.
+These

-These algorithms perform significantly better than random chance and can be used to identify regions with a high risk of earthquakes in the immediate future.
+1. Preseismic microcracking in the lithosphere generates electric current algorithms perform significantly better than random chance and can be used to identify regions with a high risk of earthquakes in the immediate future.